-SAP Appoints New Managing Director For Kuwait
+SAP Appoints New Managing Director for Kuwait

-(MENAFN- Mid-East) Sundus Bushahri will focus on growing SAP's footprint in Kuwait and supporting national digitalization and training targets, while championing the role of women in technology.

-KUWAIT CITY, Kuwait- Global technology company SAP has announced the appointment of Eng.
+(MENAFN- Wallis Public Relations) KUWAIT CITY, Kuwait — 23 April, 2024 — Global technology company SAP has announced the appointment of Eng.
 Sundus Bushahri as Managing Director for its Kuwait operations.
-With more than 15 years of experience gained at large multinationals and Fortune 500 companies, Bushahri will lead her team in supporting Kuwait's ambitious digitalization and workforce training agenda, helping companies to leverage the enormous potential of cloud computing and business AI.
+With more than 15 years of experience gained at large multinationals and Fortune 500 companies, Bushahri will lead her team in supporting Kuwait’s ambitious digitalization and workforce training agenda, helping companies to leverage the enormous potential of cloud computing and business AI.

 Immediately prior to her promotion, Bushahri was Vice President of Business Development and Sales for SAP Kuwait.
 In this diverse role she created tailored solutions for enterprises in the public and private sectors, while also building strong strategic relationships with SAP clients and partners.